madeofpendletonwool/PinePods/completed_todos.md

 - [x] Fix issue unsubscribing from host
 - [x] Adjust episode page so that it can accept episodes clicked from subbed host page.
 It'll pass a PeopleEpisodes id.
 - [x] Validate adding and removing podcasts that after a host is subscribed to that they are part of works okay.
+- [] Subbed people feeds remove after a period
 - [] Double check the whole workflow
   - [x] Add host in podpeople
   - [x] Add host in podndex person tag
   - [] Issue when playing episodes from subscribed people tab.
 Ones not added error when not finding autoskip times
   - [] Issue when playing episodes from subscribed people tab. stream fails when playing episodes subbed to: 	http://localhost:8041/api/data/stream/2487?api_key=ZDvknSFLZ7UGrE28hupzUBOVmPq5XPTA79MWjEJ80LJyhFFIbqGxLitrNKXFzoqz&user_id=2 - Episode not found or not downloaded
   - [] Check entire workflow and 0.7.0 with mysql/mariadb

+Virtual list issues:
+- [] Fixed issue with Descriptions displaying on small mode
+- [] Fix virtual lists on episodelayouts
+- [] On very small screens you no longer get the mini version without the context button
+- [] Smoothness of home virt list on episode layout
+- [x] Episode layout page selected description is like 5 episodes too low
+- [x] Episode Layout image is weird rectangle on description modal

+Pre-0.7.0:

+- [] Write a blog on PodPeopleDB

 Version 0.7.0